lichung01/03-Getting-and-Cleaning-Data/CodeBook.md

 activity	-	activity labels (1-6) populated descriptive text subject	-	subjects from a pool of 30  (1-30) feature	-	list of 561 features
-value	-	combined text and train data set
+value	-	combined test and train data set

 How it works